OUR PEOPLE – SENIOR TEAM, DELIVERING RESULTS

 Joseph Bione is President and founder of the Whitehall Group with over 35+ years of experience in manufacturing and restructuring.
 Mr. Bione’s expertise includes the areas of operations, finance, reengineering, enterprise lean, continuous improvement and supply chain management.
 The Whitehall Group provides services to companies in transition or trouble.

-In industry, Mr. Bione has served as Interim CEO/President for many clients during transition and return to profitability, including CMI Holdings, Venture Industries, Talon Automotive Group, Como Plastics, Detroit Plastic Molding and Kuhlman Automotive Group.
-He is currently serving as Interim President/CEO for American Special Vehicle Cars, (ASC) where he has won the 2016 Manufacturing Leadership Award (ML100) for Visionary Leadership.
-He was recently engaged as EVP of Operations at Constar, Inc. a $500MM manufacturing company, working with a team on restructuring the company, where he won the 2012 Manufacturing Leadership 100 (ML 100) Award for Turnarounds.
-Mr. Bione is on the Governors’ list of potential Emergency Managers and Whitehall has been approved by the State of Michigan as an approved “Turnaround and Restructuring” resource.
-(Contract # 271B4300019)
+In industry, Mr. Bione has served as Interim CEO/President for many clients during transition and return to profitability, including Constar, CMI Holdings, Venture Industries, Talon Automotive Group, Como Plastics, Detroit Plastic Molding and Kuhlman Automotive Group.
+His most recent assignment was as Interim President/CEO for American Special Vehicle Cars, (ASC) where he won the 2016 Manufacturing Leadership Award (ML100) for Visionary Leadership.
+His prior assignment was EVP of Operations at Constar, Inc. a $500MM manufacturing company, where he won the 2012 Manufacturing Leadership Award (ML100) for Turnaround.
+Mr. Bione is on the Governors’ list of potential Emergency Managers and Whitehall has been approved by the State of Michigan as a “Turnaround and Restructuring” resource.

 Mr. Bione started his manufacturing career at Johnson Controls, where he served as VP & General Manager for both the Automotive Group and Beverage Bottle Division and at the American Sterilizer Company, as Director of Operations for the Medical Products Division.
 Mr. Bione was also a Partner at Deloitte Consulting in the Automotive, Supply Chain and Restructuring Practices with Global Account Responsibility for DaimlerChrysler and co-leadership of the Global Automotive Practice.

-Mr. Bione is a frequent speaker at industry events, including the MICPA Management and Information Business Show, the Automotive News APD Motor Vehicle Metal Resins Conference and the OESA “Best Practices” Regional Meetings.
-He also contributed two guest columns in both the TMA newsletter and at the OESA Annual Outlook Conference.
-He participated in Powerplex as a guest speaker, the Automotive Supplier Finance Summit, and Eastern Michigan’s College of Business’ Ethos Week.
-Besides speaking, Mr. Bione has authored a series of four (4) articles in addressing the “Business Transition Issues” that companies are facing today featured in Business Management Magazine.
+Mr. Bione is a frequent speaker at industry events, including the Bi-Continental Auto Conference speaking on “Preparing for the Next Disruptive Event”, MICPA Management Conference, the Automotive News Motor Vehicle Conference and the OESA “Best Practices” Regional Meetings.
+He also contributed guest columns in both the TMA newsletter and at the OESA Annual Outlook Conference.
+He participated in PowerPlex as a partner and guest speaker, the Automotive Supplier Finance Summit, and Eastern Michigan’s College of Business’ Ethos Week.
+Besides speaking, Mr. Bione has authored a series of four (4) articles on addressing “Business Transition Issues” that most privately held companies are facing.

-Mr. Bione is an Advisory Board Member of Gannon University’s Business & Engineering Programs, University of Detroit Mercy’s Turnaround Management M.B.A. program, Eastern Michigan University’s Supply Chain Management program and the Erie Chamber of Commerce.
-Mr. Bione earned his B.S. in Business Management with a minor in Engineering, an M.B.A. in Organizational Behavior, and the “Distinguished Alumni Award” from Gannon University in Erie, PA.
-His certifications include the CPM (Purchasing), CPIM (Production Control & Inventory), and is a longtime member of the Turnaround Management Association.
+Mr. Bione is an advisory Board Member of Gannon University’s College of Engineering and Business, Founding Advisor of the University of Detroit Mercy’s Turnaround Management program and Eastern Michigan University’s Supply Chain Management program.
+Currently he serves on the Children’s Hospital of Michigan Foundation and Erie Chamber of Commerce.
+Mr. Bione earned his B.S. in Business Management, a minor in Engineering, an M.B.A. in Organizational Behavior, and the “Distinguished Alumni Award” from Gannon University in Erie, PA.
+His certifications include the CPM (Purchasing), CPIM (Production & Inventory Control), and member of the Turnaround Management Association.
 (TMA)Email Joe

 Bill Wiechec is an experienced operations executive with 45+ years in the automotive industry.
 His expertise includes a strong knowledge of manufacturing and quality systems, with a documented ability to improve overall performance at the operations level.
 He has assisted clients in launch, operational improvement, and return to profitability by instituting process controls, lean manufacturing, and implementing management accountability systems.